Secured Business Loans: National’s Ultimate Guide to Loan Collateral (2019)

 - Pledging Collateral: The biggest difference between unsecured and secured, is that the latter are backed (i.e. secured) by collateral, which can be physical assets such as buildings, equipment and vehicles, or financial instruments like securities, cash, and so on.

-In the event that a borrower breaches the loan’s terms and agreements — which can include missing a payment — the lender can take possession of some or all of the collateral, and liquidate it to cover the debt.
+In the event that a borrower breaches the terms and agreements from the loan the lender offers — which can include missing a payment — the lender can take possession of some or all of the collateral, and liquidate it to cover the debt.
 Of course, this doesn’t mean that borrowers don’t have to pay back unsecured loans; obviously they do!

-- Application Time: The third key difference is that unsecured business loans, because they do not require collateral valuation, are much simpler to administer than secured business loans.
-For example, an unsecured business loan application can be approved in a day, and cash can be made available within a week.
+- Application Time: The third key difference is that, because they do not require collateral valuation, are much simpler to administer than secured loans.
+For example, an unsecured loan application can be approved in a day, and cash flow can be made available within a week.
 Alternatively, secured loan applications can take several weeks or even months to put together.

-If You’re Set on Unsecured Business Loans, a Word of Advice:
+If You’re Set on Unsecured Financing, a Word of Advice:

 If an unsecured business loan is what you’re after, then the Expert Advisors at National suggest NOT going to a traditional lender by any means.
-Conventional methods of securing an unsecured business loan involve skittish bankers that don’t like the idea of providing capital with no leveraged assets.
+Conventional methods of getting unsecured financing involve skittish bankers that don’t like the idea of providing capital with no leveraged assets.
 They will give you terms that are unruly, unpredictable, and generally awful in terms of accommodating to the financial needs of your company.

 However, unsecured loans aren’t always the best way to go for everyone.